rit-sse/WebsiteTheSSEquel/CONTRIBUTING.md

 - Include relevant tests for your changes.
 - Update documentation if necessary.
 - Link the pull request to the corresponding issue if applicable.

+## Development Setup

+To set up your development environment, please refer to the [Environment Setup Guide](./documentation/EnvironmentSetup.md).
+This guide provides detailed instructions on installing dependencies, setting up the database, and configuring the environment variables.

+## Testing

+- Run tests using the command: `npm run test`.
+- Ensure all tests pass before submitting a pull request.
+- Add new tests for any new features or bug fixes.

+## Coding Style

+- Follow the existing code style and structure.
+- Use meaningful variable and function names.
+- Run the linter before committing: `npm run lint`.

 ## Code of Conduct